CSR/SustainabilityCSR ・ Sustainability

 Financial Impact Analysis for Each Scenario

-We applied the scenarios for 2030 and 2050 to the results in FY2022 (operating income, fossil fuel and electricity consumption) and predicted the financial impact amounts as risks.
+We applied the 2030 and 2050 scenarios to the FY2024 results (operating income, fossil fuel and electricity consumption) to estimate the financial impact as a risk.

 Reduction Targets for Greenhouse Gas Emissions Assumed in the Analysis